2015 Call for Makers

 Other ways to Participate

 Volunteer: Interested in helping make Vancouver Mini Maker Faire an amazing event for everyone?
-Our Call for Volunteers will open in late February.
-If you’d like to be notified when it opens, add your name to our Volunteer Mailing List.
+Check out our Volunteer Information page.

 Food Vendors: If you would like to sell non-packaged, ready-to-eat food to attendees can fill out the Food Cart/Track Application.
 If you are a baker/chocolate maker/other non-concessionary food maker, please apply through the Maker application form.